Out of coffee filters? We've all been caught short in the morning and it's always when we really need a caffeine boost!

-Luckily, there are a few different things you can use as a coffee filter substitute, and many of them are probably in your kitchen pantry already.
-Use this guide to learn what you can use as a coffee filter substitute in place of traditional paper filters.
+Luckily, there are a few different things you can use as coffee filter alternatives, and many of them are probably in your kitchen pantry already.

 Let’s jump right into it.
 Here are the top 5 items that can be used as a substitute for a paper coffee filter:

 Using paper products like paper towels or napkins is viewed as the best substitute for coffee filter shortages.

 This coffee filter method with paper products is easy, and it’s very similar to using an actual paper coffee filter.